jaustinford/elise/files/docs/conventions.md

     }
     ```

-- all variables and interpolated commands must be double-quoted, can be nested if there are both, except when variables are being called between an EOF block
+- all variables and interpolated commands must be double-quoted and can be nested if there are both, except when variables are being called inside an EOF block or when it's being iterated over in a loop
     ```
     echo "$var1 $var2"
     echo "$var1"
     echo "$(echo "$var1")"
     ```
     ```
     cat << EOF
     No quotes in $var between EOF blocks
     EOF
+    ```
+    ```
+    for item in $(some_command); do
+        echo "$item"

+    done
     ```

 - value definitions or comparatives within conditional statements must be at least single-quoted, double-quoted if they contain variables or interpolated commands